top of page

 • Based on these observations and the facts presented, the DHC held that the Petitioner’s arrest cannot be deemed illegal and consequently dismissed both cases against the Petitioner.

 The DHC’s observations highlight the inconsistencies in the ED’s methods of communicating the grounds of arrest.
 This draws attention to the fundamental right under a.
-22(1) of the Constitution which mandates being informed of the reasons for arrest.
+22(1) of the Constitution, which mandates being informed of the reasons for arrest.
 Against the backdrop of a rise in white-collar crimes in India, the case accentuates the necessity of balancing the rights of the accused with the imperatives of specialized criminal law enforcement.
 The judgment thus emerges as a vital reference point, elucidating the legal challenges and procedural intricacies in handling economic offences.
-It also potentially sets a precedent for how such cases may be approached in the future, emphasizing the need for a stringent yet fair enforcement mechanism.
+It also potentially sets a precedent for how such cases may be approached, emphasizing the need for a stringent yet fair enforcement mechanism.

 End Notes: